 The teams have a group of assistant coaches that include congressional aides, former aides and lobbyists who have expertise in the game.
 While the game itself is a highly secure environment — fans must pass through the magnometers to get into the stadium — the practices are not considered a secure event.

-The only reason Capitol Police were on hand Wednesday to take down the shooter was because Scalise is the third-ranking member of House Republican leadership, a post that comes with a security detail that pretty much follows him everywhere.
+The only reason Capitol Police were on hand Wednesday to take down the shooter was because Scalise is the third-ranking member of House Republican leadership, a post that comes with a security detail that follows him most places.

-Practices usually begin two months or more ahead of the game, which can become a deeply competitive battle.
+Held every summer, practice for the game usually begins about two months or more ahead of the game, which can become a deeply competitive battle.
 Republicans, and their fans, sit on the first base side of Nationals Park, while Democrats take the third base side of the field and stands.